AI-Hypercomputer/maxdiffusion/docs/train_README.md

 Checkpointing can be enabled by using `checkpoint_every`.
 It is based on the number of samples (per_device_batch_size * jax.device_count()).

-For Stable Diffusion 1.x,2.x, orbax is used to save checkpoints, however, orbax does not currently store tokenizers.
+Orbax is used to save checkpoints, however, orbax does not currently store tokenizers.
 Instead the tokenizer model name or path is stored inside of the checkpoint and then loaded during inference.